 2. Phones can be an effective learning tool

 Digital devices offer an opportunity to engage students in a new way.
-There are many technological resources designed to make learning more fun and engaging, and to foster peer-to-peer collaboration and project management.
+There are technological resources designed to make learning more fun and engaging, and to foster peer-to-peer collaboration and project management.

 Moreover, many of these tools help educators identify problems in their lesson or among individual students, which can help educators take effective action.
 Polling apps, for example, might be able to capture audience engagement and comprehension more easily than hands raised in a large class.
 Flipd is another tool teachers use to measure, maintain, and increase student engagement.